Abston ID’ed as suspect in 2021 rape days after Fletcher’s abduction

 The agency said the sample they received in September of last year was not submitted as a rush case.
 Therefore, it was placed with the standard casework which can have an average turnaround time of 33 to 49 weeks.

-The sample was then entered into CODIS (Combined DNA Index System) which returned a match on September 5th, which was within hours of Memphis police finding Fletches body on Victor Street.
+The sample was then entered into CODIS (Combined DNA Index System) which returned a match on September 5th, which was within hours of Memphis police finding Fletcher’s body on Victor Street.

 That was 49 weeks after MPD submitted the rape kit to the TBI.